cnguyen-uk/An-Introduction-to-Intermediate-Python/README.md

 #### Types

 Recall that Python has different data types such as `float`, `int`, `list` and `dict`, and that these are often stored in variables.
-The type of a Python variable can be checked using the `type()` function.
+The type of Python variable can be checked using the `type()` function.
 A variable's type determines what we can do with it, and interactions with variables are defined at the type level.
 For example, we can't use the `.get()` method on an `int`, nor can we use `+` on two variables with the `dict` data type.

 #### Classes